 Just how much bigger a boost we need depends on how many devices we have, and what we're using them for.
 Lighter users who tend only to check email and do the odd bit of browsing won't need such high speeds, while people who like data heavy services like Skype and Netflix are more likely to benefit from the faster broadband deals available.

 Why can't I get provider X?

-The table above can refine the broadband deals available to us based on a postcode search.
-Which ISPs are available to us – and therefore which broadband deals we can take advantage of - depends on whether or not they can be found in our local exchange, or in the case of fibre and cable networks, whether their networks cover our town or street.
+The table above can refine the broadband offers available to us based on a postcode search.
+Which providers are available to us - and therefore which broadband deals we can take advantage of - depends on whether or not they can be found in our local exchange, or in the case of fibre and cable networks, whether their networks cover our town or street.

-The good news is that if one provider offers fibre in an area, it could well be available from others as well – even if they don't sell standard broadband there.
-It varies from ISP to ISP, as some will only sell fibre where they also sell ADSL broadband – but it's worth checking.
+The good news is that if one provider offers fibre in an area, it could well be available from others as well - even if they don't sell standard broadband there.
+It varies from provider to provider, as some will only sell fibre where they also sell ADSL broadband - but it's worth checking.

 Do I really need a phone line?

-With the vast majority of internet service providers (ISPs), taking their broadband relies on having a phone line and paying line rental.
-There are more than 200 ISPs in the UK who use the landline network to deliver their broadband services; the others have their own cable networks or provide a service to mostly rural areas via satellite.
-Only people looking at a broadband deal from one of these ISPs can ignore the need for a phone line.
+With the vast majority of internet service providers, taking their broadband relies on having a phone line and paying line rental.
+Most of the broadband providers in the UK use the landline network to deliver their broadband services; others have their own cable networks or provide a service to mostly rural areas via satellite.
+Only people comparing broadband packages from one of these providers can ignore the need for a phone line.

-So, particularly for those of us who want a cheap broadband deal, it's vital to factor in the cost of the line rental.
-It is possible to take broadband from a different company than the one operating the phone line, but there are far fewer ISPs offering this kind of flexibility these days, and it tends to be much cheaper to get them from the same provider.
+So, particularly for those of us who want to save money, it's vital to factor in the cost of the line rental.
+It is possible to take broadband from a different company than the one operating the phone line, but there are far fewer providers offering this kind of flexibility these days, and it tends to be much cheaper to get them from the same provider.

 Go back up to the broadband deals